Skip to main content

 • Speakers are committed to helping students advance their personal and professional leadership goals.
 Sessions are designed to help students achieve their leadership potential.

-Check-in will take place in the Norman Center from 8:15-9:00am.
-Breakfast provided.
+Check-in will take place in the Evans Center from 8:15-9:00am.
+Breakfast is provided.

-Following morning service projects, students will return to Allison Mansion for lunch, and to hear from our keynote speaker, Karrah Herring.
-We'll also have a short welcome from U.S. Senator Todd Young.
+Following morning service projects, students will return to the Evans Center for lunch, and to hear from our keynote speaker.

 Karrah Herring, J.D.